ytrms/game-nights/README.md

   ```

 These entries populate the `playerActivity` section so guests can see how often they’ve played each game—even if no points were on the line.

+The homepage shows the three most recent sessions; tap **View all plays** (or open `/plays.html`) for the full archive.

+The point log works the same way: the homepage lists the last 10 entries, and `/points.html` carries the full award history.

 ### Customisation tips